Amber Alert myths dispelled: Explaining expiry times, parental abductions and more

 "At five hours and one minute, are they less in danger than they were before?"

-Police have said that they are continuing their investigation, and that this was not changed by the expiry of the alert.
+Police have said that the expiry of the alert did not affect how they conducted their investigation.

 As for why the alert was issued Tuesday when the children had not been seen for at least a week – police believe the alleged abduction happened sometime between Sept.
 19 and Sept.
 25 – Gavin said the case had only come to the attention of police on Monday, when a missing persons' report was filed.